Make-Haifa-Great-Again/SPAM/README.md

 # Q & A

-## Is Spamed enum's can still be used as a regular enum?
+## Is Spammed enum's can still be used as a regular enum?

 Yes!
 SPAM creates an enum inside of it's delicious meat.